Advertising/Public Relations, B.A.

 Because of the critical importance of journalistic writing skills and an understanding of news media ethics, public relations majors are encouraged to take additional journalism courses to fulfill their communication electives.

 Advertising and public relations students are encouraged to choose a minor from outside the Bellisario College of Communications.
-The majority of majors select minors in business, English, sociology, psychology, political science, information systems and statistical analysis, foreign language, and speech communication.
+The majority of majors select minors in business, English, sociology, psychology, political science, information systems and statistical analysis, world language, and speech communication.

 What is Advertising and Public Relations?